Conference Venues

 Hostels

-One excellent low-budget option is offered by the best hostel in town which is also at walking distance from Saint George Campus, in the vibrant area of Kensington Market and Little Italy.
+The best hostel that offers one excellent low-budget option in town, within walking distance from Saint George Campus, in the vibrant area of Kensington Market and Little Italy, is The Planet Traveler.

 Bed and Breakfast

-Among the B&B in Toronto, these are the closest from campus (10-20-minute walk).
+Among the B&B in Toronto, these are the closest to campus (a 10-20-minute walk):

 Victoria’s Mansion